mdcjansen/Binary_label_predictions_with_CNNs/MDCJ/README.md

 | tl_gamma_step       | 0.1                                      | Gamma step size                                                                                                                                                                                          |

 ## Binary classification xlsx
 This Excel file contains two columns which detail which study id has which binary label.
+An Example is given below.
+The IDs and labels were chosen at random

 | study_id | binary_label |
 |----------|--------------|